A Dose of Reality

 According to the National Safety Council, 23% of the U.S. workforce has used prescription drugs non-medically.
 Even employees who take a regular, prescribed dose, may in some cases be too impaired to work.

 The financial impact of prescription painkillers in the workplace is dramatic.
 Injured workers who are prescribed opioid painkillers have average total claim costs four times greater than similar claims from workers who were not prescribed opioids.
-Prescription painkiller abuse costs U.S. businesses nearly $26 billion a year due to absenteeism, lost work and productivity, and other expenses.
+Prescription painkiller abuse costs U.S. businesses nearly $42 billion a year in lost workplace productivity.

 What Employers Can Do